barbaracalderon/notes-on-python/04_CSV_DATA_PANDAS_LIBRARY.md

 # EN: CSV Files and Data

+*PS: My [US-state-quiz-game](https://github.com/barbaracalderon/US-states-quizz-game) project used these concepts.
+May be worth checking it out.*

 CSV = *Comma Separated Values*

 It's a great way to represent tabula data, which is data that fits into a table.
 Python works well with this and even got specific libraries to deal with it - like the Pandas library for Data Analysis.